*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 No toxic look-alikes of Maitake have been found so far, however, there are a few edible fungi types that belong in the same family and may be mistaken for Maitake.
-The most common look-alike is the black-staining polypore mushroom (Meripilus sumstinei), which turns black 30 to 40 minutes after being cut.
+The black-staining polypore mushroom (Meripilus sumstinei) is the most common look-alike, which turns black 30 to 40 minutes once cut.
 Maitake have sometimes been confused with Chicken of the Woods mushrooms but this has probably got more to do with Maitake’s name of hen-of-the-woods than with any visual resemblance.

 How To Grow Them

 Another amazing thing with Maitake is that you can grow yours at home with just a few items and enjoy the lifetime benefits of consuming these healthy medicinal mushrooms.
-To achieve this, the objects you will need are:-
+You can buy a Maitake mushroom grow kit, otherwise the objects you will need are:-